KyleCaulkins/School_District_Analysis/README.md

 ##Overview
 explain the purpose of this analyis
+The purpose of this analysis is to provide insights about spending and performance

+The purpose of this analysis is to aid the chief data scientist in using data to provide analysis, reporting, and presentation to provide insights about performance trends and patterns.
+These insights are used to inform decisions from the school board, at the district level.
+Analysis includes information on student funding and student standardized tests scores.
+Aggragate the data and showcase trends in school performance.
+Aid the school board in making decisions based on budgets and priorities

 ##Results
 use bulleted lists and images of DataFrames as support to address the following questions